Danish-Belal/praella_task_management_system/README.md

   - Priority, deadline, and status support

 - 💬 **Comments** (Only project owner can)
-  - Add comments to tasks
+  - Add comments to tasks and can also attach file (Max-5MB)
   - Delete comments

 - 🔔 **Toasts**